Chapter 4 : Counterstroke

 I suddenly found myself helplessly hanging upside down in the air by one foot.
 I hurriedly pinned my arms to my sides so my robes wouldn’t fly over my head.
 I could hear Elliott laughing, and I was sure my face was red in fury.
-I looked at Eugene and Regulus.
-Both were laughing now, and Eugene had his hand in his pocket, as if he were about to pull out a wand.
+I looked at Evan and Regulus.
+Both were laughing now, and Evan had his hand in his pocket, as if he were about to pull out a wand.
 “What is this, three on one?”
 I exclaimed.
 “By the way I wasn’t trying to humiliate you.
 But were you embarrassed, Jasper?
 Poor baby.
 Well, news flash, it was the truth!
 You’re a coward!”